rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

 ```
   - note : we are about here to call from operator : ```vp9fs!<lambda_1cce8f953904a6d717908b4c35b3a59d>$_ResumeCoro$2::operator()```

-  - but magic c++ and throwing exceptions and we got stack like this :
+  - pay attention that callstack is quite deep to actually reach the Remove function, but here it comes magic of c++ and throwing exceptions before reaching Remove, and vioala we got stack like this :

 ```
 FLUSH_ENTRYYY